bboru21/robinhood-to-csv/README.md

 # Robinhood to CSV

-Fork of the Robinhood to CSV repository.
-To keep them synced:
+Fork of the [Robinhood to CSV repository][0] by [joshfraser][1].

+In order to keep them synced, one time only add the repo to upstream:

+    git remote add upstream https://github.com/joshfraser/robinhood-to-csv

+Then periodically merge the latest from upstream/master:

     git fetch upstream
     git checkout master